sravank0/pfra-hydromet/notebooks/pluvial/README.md

         1. Precipitation statistics for each duration
         2. HTML copy of notebook
         3. Excess Runoff hyetographs in JSON and DSS format
     ```

+3. Run [EventsTable_Traditional_Rainfall](EventsTable_Traditional_Rainfall.ipynb)  in order to calculate rainfall events for RAS 6.

+    ```
+      Inputs:
+        1. PrecipTable.xlsx from step 1, which contains precipitation frequency tables and the NOAA Atlas 14 volume and region number.
+Note that the volume and region number may also be entered manually.
+        2. Pluvial_Parameters.xlsx metadata file which contains the curve number and information on the stormwater infrastructure.
+        4. Storm durations
+        5. Filenames and paths for outputs
+        6. EventsTable.ipynb

+      Outputs:
+        1. Precipitation statistics for each duration
+        2. HTML copy of notebook
+        3. Rainfall hyetographs in JSON and DSS format
+    ```